Anupam0401/Arcade-Game-Arena/README.md

 - IN THE PROGRAM-
 - On the console, you are given 7 choices of games to be played.

+Overview -
-You have to press,
+You have to press :
 ```
 1. for Catch your enemy
 2. for Escape the maze